pars-linux/uludag/trunk/doc/en/packaging/package-review-process.rst

    indicated in the ``Details`` part of the bug report.

 #.
 The repository of the package (contrib, pardus etc.) which the developer is
-   willing to maintain the package in, should be indicated in the ``Details`` part of the bug report.
+   willing to maintain the package in, preferably with the reason, should be indicated in the ``Details`` part of the bug report.

 #.
 If the package depends on other packages currently in reviewing process,
    the bug report should ``depend`` on those other packages' bug reports to